The Artisans behind the Collection

 CREATION

-First of all, we would like to thank you for supporting our brand and our weavers during this special time.
+First, we would like to thank you for supporting our brand and weavers during this particular time.
 Whatever the situation, Coutume is committed to creating inspiring and timeless objects.
-We will continue to develop our collections and keep our partners around the world in business.
+We will continue developing our collections and keeping our partners in business worldwide.

-If the last few weeks of lockdown have taught us anything, it is that we are searching for a life of meaning and humanity.
-By slowing down, we have been able to appreciate the simple things again.
+If the last few weeks of lockdown have taught us anything, we are searching for a life of meaning and humanity.
+By slowing down, we have appreciated the simple things again.

 .

-We took the time to write to our loved ones, to call old acquaintances, to take care of our family and our health.
-Everywhere we have noticed a spirit of solidarity.
-We feel the urgent need to be together again and more than eve, become aware of the importance of our community.
+We took the time to write to our loved ones, call old acquaintances, and take care of our family and health.
+Everywhere, we have noticed a spirit of solidarity.
+We feel the urgent need to be together again and, more than ever, become aware of the importance of our community.

 .